minvws/nl-covid19-notification-app-website/README.md

 * Requirement 9: **Open research, build and design process**.
 It should be easy for people to suggest improvements to the website, as this will improve the quality significantly (see: preamble).
 Also, this will help us in giving more ownership of the app among the people in The Netherlands, hopefully aiding adoption.
 Among others, we hope to involve:
   * The designers and UX researchers of the app itself, who have learnt a lot about the concerns and desires of users via their extensive UX research and testing.
 This will also bring the look and feel of the website and the app closer together.
   * The coders and designers of the Code for NL community, that can help improve accessibility, multilingual challenges, etc.
-  * The UX researchers of the Code for NL community, that have gained insight into the main concerns of potential users via questionaire (in Dutch) 'Een app om grip te krijgen op Corona, hoe zie jij dat?': [Results summary (in Dutch)](https://www.dropbox.com/s/kmeomop89hd9kkl/Resultaten%20-%20Enqu%C3%AAte%20-Een%20app%20om%20grip%20te%20krijgen%20op%20Corona%20-%20Hoe%20zie%20jij%20dat_.pdf?dl=0) or [View all the answers (in Dutch)](https://nl.surveymonkey.com/results/SM-QYKBMWPF7/)
+  * The UX researchers of the Code for NL community, that have gained insight into the main concerns of potential users via questionnaire (in Dutch) 'Een app om grip te krijgen op Corona, hoe zie jij dat?': [Results summary (in Dutch)](https://www.dropbox.com/s/kmeomop89hd9kkl/Resultaten%20-%20Enqu%C3%AAte%20-Een%20app%20om%20grip%20te%20krijgen%20op%20Corona%20-%20Hoe%20zie%20jij%20dat_.pdf?dl=0) or [View all the answers (in Dutch)](https://nl.surveymonkey.com/results/SM-QYKBMWPF7/)

 The hosting requirements are defined elsewhere.

 ## How this website came about (pinging journalists)

 There is a nice story to be told about how the website was created.
 It all started with a high-level traffic light dashboard idea to indicate the status of the project.
-This idea was adopted by the community, that let this project evolve (via Github and Slack) from the traffic dashboard to what is now the project website-to-be.
+This idea was adopted by the community, that let this project evolve (via GitHub and Slack) from the traffic dashboard to what is now the project website-to-be.
 The whole process can be followed via [Channel notificatie-app-website](https://app.slack.com/client/T68FXPFQV/C0151NCG140) ([join Slack workspace here](https://doemee.codefor.nl/)).
 Please ping any of the people involved via Slack if you are interested in writing an article about this.